 How Much Should I Pay for a Bicycle in Amsterdam?

-Everyone has an opinion on the “right price” for a bicycle in Amsterdam, ranging from 40 Euros (probably stolen, from a junkie) to several hundred Euros.
+Everyone has an opinion on the “right price” for a bicycle in Amsterdam, ranging from 40 Euros (possibly stolen) to several hundred Euros.
 Personally, I’d say between 70-100 Euros is a sweet spot where you’ll get a bicycle that works perfectly but isn’t so shiny that makes it an attractive bicycle for thieves.

 On that note…